Jitterbug

 Duration: 40:00

-Recorded on Music for Merce (New World Records 80712)
+Recorded (excerpt only) on Music for Merce (New World Records 80712)

 Program Note